 But pin mightily as I do on Pinterest, I am just no good at crafting.
 If one of my children grows up with a crafting mind, it will have been a Christmas miracle.

 Of course, you know this story, but there are some illustrated versions that are magical additions to the real story of Christmas: Jesus’ birth.

 In Frank McCourt style, this prose is written for kiddos, and the plot couldn’t be more charming: a little girl who steals baby Jesus from the nativity scene outside her church.
 It will make your kids laugh out loud, even the teenagers.

-Eloise in New York, making up clever rhymes, sort of Dr. Seuss-style, and she’s painting the town red, and green and silver and gold…what’s more Christmas than Christmas in New York City (even if one has never lived in NYC and actually lives in rural mountains on the other side of the continent?
+Eloise in New York, making up clever rhymes, sort of Dr. Seuss-style, and she’s painting the town red, green and silver, and gold…what’s more Christmas than Christmas in New York City (even if one has never lived in NYC and actually lives in rural mountains on the other side of the continent?
 I’ve been media-taught.)

 How the Grinch Stole Christmas by Dr. Seuss